Skip to main content

 Detection Method

-Screenshot of Microsoft Intune application detection method
+Microsoft Intune application detection method.

 Allowing for a quick and easy detection of the required setup files on the device.